brianglass/anastasis/files/4_january.md

 Tone 4.

-See, Christ approaches Jordan, and cries out to the Forerunner: Come, baptize me, who cleanse every sin of the world in a riverÂ’s streams; stretch out your hand to my divine head; for I have come to heal a handÂ’s offence.
+See, Christ approaches Jordan, and cries out to the Forerunner: Come, baptize me, who cleanse every sin of the world in a river’s streams; stretch out your hand to my divine head; for I have come to heal a hand’s offence.

 Glory.
 Both now.